Luceium/ambiair-ml/README.md

 The goal of our ML model is to decide when to open or close the window.
 We accomplish this by classifying when a window event should occur.

 We train the model on collected historical time series data.
+Our sensor data includes:

+- indoor temperature
+- outdoor temperature
+- minutes since start of year
+- window status (open/closed)
+- window event (true/false)
   To represent the cyclical nature of the seasonal and day-night cycles we extract minuets of day and days of years.
 Both are represented as cos and sin values.

 Some challenges include: